Sumatran rhinoceros

 The Sumatran rhinoceros (Dicerorhinus sumatrensis), also known as the Sumatran rhino, hairy rhinoceros or Asian two-horned rhinoceros, is a rare member of the family Rhinocerotidae and one of five extant species of rhinoceros; it is the only extant species of the genus Dicerorhinus.
 It is the smallest rhinoceros, although it is still a large mammal; it stands 112–145 cm high at the shoulder, with a head-and-body length of 2.36–3.18 m and a tail of 35–70 cm.
 The weight is reported to range from 500–1000 kg, averaging 700–800 kg.
 Like both African species, it has two horns; the larger is the nasal horn, typically 15–25 cm, while the other horn is typically a stub.
 A coat of reddish-brown hair covers most of the Sumatran rhino's body.

 The Sumatran rhinoceros once inhabited rainforests, swamps and cloud forests in India, Bhutan, Bangladesh, Myanmar, Laos, Thailand, Malaysia, Indonesia and southwestern China, particularly in Sichuan.
 It is now critically endangered, with only five substantial populations in the wild: four in Sumatra and one in Borneo, with an estimated total population of fewer than 80 mature individuals.
-The species was extirpated in Malaysia in 2019, and one of the Sumatran populations may already be extinct.
+The species was extirpated in Malaysia in 2019, with the last known bull and cow dying in May and November, respectively, and one of the Sumatran populations may already be extinct.
 In 2015, researchers announced that the Bornean rhinoceros had become extinct in the northern part of Borneo in Sabah, Malaysia.
 A tiny population was discovered in East Kalimantan in early 2016.

 The Sumatran rhino is a mostly solitary animal except for courtship and offspring-rearing.
 It is the most vocal rhino species and also communicates through marking soil with its feet, twisting saplings into patterns, and leaving excrement.
 The species is much better studied than the similarly reclusive Javan rhinoceros, in part because of a program that brought 40 Sumatran rhinos into captivity with the goal of preserving the species.
 There was little or no information about procedures that would assist in ex situ breeding.
 Though a number of rhinos died once at the various destinations and no offspring were produced for nearly 20 years, the rhinos were all doomed in their soon-to-be-logged forest.
-In March 2016, a Sumatran rhinoceros (of the Bornean rhinoceros subspecies) was spotted in Indonesian Borneo.

-The Indonesian ministry of Environment, began an official counting of the Sumatran rhino in February 2019, planned to be completed in three years.
+The Indonesian ministry of Environment began an official counting of the Sumatran rhino in February 2019, planned to be completed in three years.

-Malaysia's last known bull and cow Sumatran rhinos died in May and November 2019, respectively.
-The species is now considered to be locally extinct in that country, and only survives in Indonesia.
-There are fewer than 80 left in existence.